 Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
-This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before nance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.